THE STONEY'S STORY. SINCE 1907.

 1933

 Prohibition ends.
-To celebrate, Stoney Jones renames the brewery Jones Brewing Company.
-And he rebrands his best-selling beer with the name people had been calling it for years: Stoney’s.
-Stoney Jones would run Jones Brewery until his death in 1936.
-Also in 1933, Joseph Ferrando died unexpectedly.
-To support the family, his eldest son Gildo goes to work at the brewery.
+To celebrate, Stoney Jones renames the brewery Jones Brewing Company and officially rebrands his best-selling beer with the name people had been calling it for years: Stoney's.
+He would run Jones Brewery until his death in 1936.
+That same year Prohibition ended, Joseph Ferrando died unexpectedly.
+To support the family, his eldest son Gildo went to work at the brewery.
+The Ferrando and Jones families were now tied together.

 1934

-Shirley Jones, Stoney’s granddaughter and eventually Smithton’s most famous native daughter, is born on March 31.
-In just a few years, she’ll be babysat by Emma Ferrando, and this is where things get interesting.
-Some 80ish years later, Emma’s grandson, John LaCarte, will buy the brewery that Shirley’s Grandfather founded.
-Life’s crazy like that.
+Shirley Jones, Stoney's granddaughter and eventually Smithton's most famous native daughter, is born on March 31.
+As a child, she's babysat by Emma Ferrando.
+Nearly 80 years later, Emma's grandson John LaCarte will buy the brewery that Shirley's grandfather founded.
+Some things are just meant to come full circle.

 1960

-Mr. Smoothie makes his debut in Stoney’s ads and the Pirates win the World Series.
-Some folks say he looks a little like Stoney himself.
-In a way, his smile reminds us of everyone who’s shared a Stoney’s and a story with good friends.
+Mr. Smoothie makes his debut in Stoney's advertising the same year the Pirates win the World Series.
+Some say he looks a little like Stoney himself.
+He's been the face of the brand ever since, showing up on coasters, cans, and signs for over six decades.

 1965

-William Benjamin Jones, III, takes the helm and leads Jones Brewing Company until his death in 1986.
+William Benjamin Jones III takes the helm and leads Jones Brewing Company for over two decades, carrying on the family's brewing tradition until his death in 1986.
+Three generations of Jones men had now run the brewery.

 1970-1978